 The State of Connecticut is providing financial assistance to homeowners who have a crumbling foundation, due to pyrrhotite, where the home, condo, planned unit development, or home addition was built after January 1, 1983.
 Please see the specific websites provided below for specific program requirements.

 Additional Resources Available to Homeowners from the Department of Consumer Protection:

 CT REALTORS® created a voluntary Concrete Combined Advisory and Disclosure Form to assist REALTORS® working with clients and customers in receiving important information about the crumbling foundation issue and ensuring specific information is asked and disclosed related to seller knowledge about any repairs, tests and inspections on a subject property.

-There are two versions of the form, one for buyers and one combined advisory and disclosure for buyers and sellers.
 The Combined Advisory and Disclosure and Buyer’s Advisory are available through these links provided by the CT Realtors.

 The Connecticut Foundation Solutions (“CFSIC”) has been chartered and licensed as a captive insurer to assist the State of Connecticut with the fair and equitable adjustment of homeowner claims resulting from the pyrrhotite-affected home foundations natural disaster.